kubernetes/cloud-provider-vsphere/docs/book/tutorials/deploying_cpi_and_csi_with_multi_dc_vc_aka_zones.md

-# Deploying the vSphere CCM and CSI in a Multi-vCenter OR Multi-Datacenter Environment using Zones
+# Deploying the vSphere CPI and CSI in a Multi-vCenter OR Multi-Datacenter Environment using Zones

 This document is designed to quickly get you up and running in a vSphere configuration that consists of multiple vCenter or a multiple Datacenter environment via using zones.